MahmoudNamNam/Importing-and-Cleaning-Data/README.md

 2. **Binary Files:**
    - Binary flat files store data in a format that is not human-readable.
 They are more efficient for storing and retrieving data quickly, but they lack human readability.
-   Example: Database files, images, audio files, etc.
+   Examples: Database files, images, audio files, etc.

 ### Reading and Writing Flat Files in Python: